VansonLeung/TPBox/README.md

 A functional layout-by-properties box view.
 Now supports ReactJS and WebComponents.

-A shorthand support of `inline styles`.
+A shorthand support of `inline styles` - except not as dirty.

 An isolation of layout wrappers and business logics.

 An inspiration by / alternative of using `tailwind.css`.

+An alternative to do quick layout customization without bothering your CSS files.

 ----